duganchen/wine_env/README.md

 ### Making A Launcher

-If you want to add software to a menu, use *bottle-run*.
+If you want to add software to a menu, have the launcher invoke *bottle-run*.
 On a 64-bit system, Diablo 3's launch command is particulary hairy, but supported:

 	setarch i386 -3 bottle-run D3 wine ~/.local/share/wineprefixes/D3/drive_c/Program\ Files/Diablo\ III/Diablo\ III.exe